hypertrace/hypertrace-docs-website/src/pages/arch/index.md

 So suppose we have two spans with `traceID:1234` then we will group them into a single trace.

-Trace-enrichers are being used to enrich traces with entity information. [hypertrace-trace-enricher](https://github.com/hypertrace/hypertrace-trace-enricher) service talks to entity-service which fetches entity information from Mongo as required.
+Trace-enrichers are being used to enrich traces with entity information. [hypertrace-trace-enricher](https://github.com/hypertrace/hypertrace-trace-enricher) service talks to entity-service which fetches entity information from [document store](https://github.com/hypertrace/document-store) (currently we support [mongo](https://github.com/hypertrace/mongodb) and [postgres](https://github.com/bitnami/charts/tree/master/bitnami/postgresql) as document store and you can configure it in helm as well docker-compose setup) as required.
 For example, Let's say we got a span which has http method related attribute method: `/api/v1/user?name`.
 So, in this case, if we already have Endpoint entity which refers to `/api/v1/user`, we fetch the id of that entity and add it to span.
 Now, span will have one more attribute like this method:`/api/v1/user?name, api_id:1234`.

 In parallel we have `Hypertrace view creator` running which is a bootstrap job that runs once and creates required views in pinot - `spanEventView`, `serviceCallView`, `backendEntityView`, `rawServiceView`, `rawTraceView`.